soumyadg/food-prep-model/README.md

-# Food Preparation Model

-# Data Science Exercise - Prep-Time
+# Data Science Exercise - Food Preparation Time Model

 ## Problem Definition
 A food company is committed to providing a delivery experience that delights our customers while still being incredibly efficient.
 Thus it is critical that we have the best possible model of how long it takes for a food order to be prepared.
 This allows us to ensure that a rider arrives at a restaurant to pick up an order exactly when the food is ready.